K. M. Cariappa: Personal life

 Cariappa was married in March 1937, in Secunderabad, to Muthu Machia, a forest officer's daughter.
 Though their married life was happy initially, later, due to an age gap of almost 17 years, ideological differences, and Cariappa's professional commitments, their marriage broke down.
 In September 1945, the couple separated without any formal divorce.
-Three years later Muthu died in an accident.
+Three years later, Muthu died in an accident.

 Cariappa and Muthu had a son and a daughter.
 Their son, K.C.
 Cariappa, was born on 4 January 1938, and daughter Nalini on 23 February 1948.
 Their son, called "Nanda", joined the Indian Air Force and rose to the rank of Air Marshal.

 His sister Bollava's son, Lieutenant general Biddanda Chengappa Nanda also had a distinguished career in the Indian Army and retired as GOC-in-Chief Northern Command.

 Cariappa was an ardent devotee of Sathya Sai Baba and regularly visited him to seek blessings.
 He also followed Sivananda Saraswati.

 Post-retirement and death

 Cariappa's alliance with the Indian Army was spread over a period of around three decades, during which he had broad experience of staff and command work.
 After his retirement in 1953, he served as the Indian high commissioner to Australia and New Zealand until 1956.
+While in Canberra, Cariappa was instrumental in the founding of the Commonwealth Club.
 With a view toward ex-servicemen's welfare, Cariappa founded the Indian Ex-Servicemen's League (IESL) in 1964.
 He was also instrumental in setting up the Directorate of Resettlement (later Directorate General Resettlement), an inter-service organisation under the Department of Ex-servicemen Welfare, Ministry of Defence, that looked after the various issues surrounding the resettlement of retired soldiers, especially those who retired young.

 Cariappa took part in the re-organisation of the armed forces in many foreign countries.
 He was awarded the Legion of Merit in the degree of Chief Commander by the American President Harry S. Truman.